Home

 SOA = Scott O'Dell Award for Historical Fiction

 Caroline Cooney, Goddess of Yesterday (2002), about a young woman who impersonates a princess after she is the only survivor of a pirate raid, and then goes to Sparta just before Helen and Paris fall in love, triggering the Trojan War.
+Recommended for ages 12 and up.
 ALANCB, JFA.

-Esther Friesner, Nobody's Princess (2009), about the determined and beautiful young Helen of Sparta (who would later become known as Helen of Troy); #1 in the Helen of Sparta series.
+Esther Friesner, Nobody's Princess (2009), about the determined and beautiful young Helen of Sparta (who would later become known as Helen of Troy); #1 in the Princesses of Myth series.
+Recommended for ages 12 and up.

-Esther Friesner, Nobody's Prize (2009), about Helen of Sparta and her adventures when she disguises herself as a boy to join her brothers in a quest for the Golden Fleece; #2 in the Helen of Sparta series.
+Esther Friesner, Nobody's Prize (2009), about Helen of Sparta and her adventures when she disguises herself as a boy to join her brothers in a quest for the Golden Fleece; #2 in the Princesses of Myth series.
+Recommended for ages 12 and up.

 Priscilla Galloway, The Courtesan's Daughter (2002), about a fourteen-year-old girl from ancient Athens whose father has married a famous and well-educated courtesan, and whose plans to marry the man she loves are disrupted by an enemy of her family.
 Recommended for ages 12 and up.

 Adele Geras, Ithaka (2001), about a girl who is in love with Odysseus's son Telemachos during the time when Odysseus is absent from home and his wife is besieged by men who wish to marry her and gain control of Odysseus's kingdom.
-Recommended for grades 7-12.
+Recommended for ages 12 and up.

-Helen M. Hoover, The Dawn Palace: The Story of Medea (1988), the story of Medea and Jason and the transition from matriarchal rule and worship of a goddess to patriarchal rule and the ascendance of male gods.
-Recommended for grades 7-12.
+Helen M. Hoover, The Dawn Palace: The Story of Medea (1988), the story of Medea and Jason and the transition from matriarchal rule and worship of a goddess to patriarchal rule and the rise of male gods.
+Recommended for ages 12 and up.

 Clemence McLaren, Inside the Walls of Troy (1996), about the beautiful Helen of Troy and the seeress Cassandra.
 Recommended for ages 12 and up.